Permian Basin Foot and Ankle

 A sports injury can have a serious impact on your in-game performance and hamper your ability to be as active as you’d like.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Joseph Morgan, DPM, and their team regularly work with athletes who have sports injuries such as sprains, tendonitis, or fractures.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Jordan Womack, DPM and their team regularly work with athletes who have sports injuries such as sprains, tendonitis, or fractures.
 Using state-of-the-art treatments, the team can ease your pain and get you back on the court or running the track as soon as possible.
 Request an appointment to have your sports injury evaluated by calling the office nearest you or using the online scheduler today.

 Sports injuries can be acute - a fall, tackle, or other trauma - or chronic, due to overuse and imbalances in your body.
 Sports injuries can occur anytime you’re physically active.
 Children and teenagers are particularly prone to sports injuries, but adults experience them, too.